jerrywithaz/react-router-extended/README.md

 ### Setup your app and render your routes

 Better React Routing is unopnionated about your authentication protocol.
 The only thing we need is a boolean that indicates whether or not a user is authenticated.
 In the demo below we are using an example redux  provider and a `useAuthenticated` hook that grabs the authentication status from the store and returns a boolean.
-Any route that is marked as `secure` will render the `RedirectToLogin` component which by default just redirects the user to `/login`.
+Any route that is marked as `secure` will render the `UnauthorizedRedirect` component which by default just redirects the user to `/login`.
+But, you can customize the redirect path by pasing either a string or function to the `redirectPath` prop of `BetterReactRoutingProvider`.

 ```jsx
 import BetterReactRoutingProvider, { Switch, Capture404 } from '@jerrywithaz/better-react-router-routing';